On the existence of weak solutions to stochastic Volterra equations: Existence of weak solutions

 for all $k\geq K_{\epsilon\delta}$, which shows the desired convergence. \end{proof}

 Given coefficients $\mu, \sigma$ satisfying Assumption~\ref{ass:all}, we fix, relying on Lemma~\ref{lem:approximation}, two sequences $(\mu_n)_{n\in \N}$ and $(\sigma_n)_{n\in \N}$ with

 that fulfill properties (i)-(iii) of Lemma~\ref{lem:approximation}.
-For every $n\in \N$, we define $(X^n_t)_{t\in[0,T]}$ as the unique (strong) solution (see e.g. \cite[page~4]{Promel2022} for the definition of unique strong solutions to SVEs) to the stochastic Volterra equation
+For every $n\in \N$, we define $(X^n_t)_{t\in[0,T]}$ as the unique (strong) solution (see e.g. the text before \cite[Theorem~2.3]{Promel2022} for the definition of unique strong solutions to SVEs) to the stochastic Volterra equation

 given a Brownian motion $(B_t)_{t\in[0,T]}$ on some probability space $(\Omega,\mathcal{F},\P)$.
 Note that $(X^n_t)_{t\in[0,T]}$ exists by \cite[Theorem~1.1]{Wang2008} due to the Lipschitz continuity of $\mu_n$ and $\sigma_n$.
 Furthermore, we introduce the sequences $(A^n)_{n\in\N}$ and $(M^n)_{n\in\N}$ by